Skip to content

 YOLO + object tracker preview

-In the following Python script an ObjectTracker node, based on the Intel DL Streamer framework, is added to the pipeline.
+In the following Python script an ObjectTracker, node based on the Intel DL Streamer framework, is added to the pipeline.
 The object tracker uses the detection model output as input for tracking detected objects and assigning unique tracking IDs on-device.
 The frames, together with the model and tracker output (bounding box from tracker output and bbox from detection model, label, confidence score, tracking ID, tracking status), are shown in a new window.

-python3 insect-detect/yolo_tracker_preview.py
+env_insdet/bin/python3 insect-detect/yolo_tracker_preview.py

-Add after python3 insect-detect/yolo_tracker_preview.py, separated by space:
+Add after env_insdet/bin/python3 insect-detect/yolo_tracker_preview.py, separated by space:

 yolo_tracker_preview.py